 personal documents, i.e. identity card, etc.

-Once accepted, postulants are required to furnish a sum of R1000 sufficient to cover any unusual expenses that may arise during the postulancy, and sufficient to pay travel expenses should one be dismissed by the Prior, or choose not to pursue life in our community.
+Once accepted, postulants should have funds or access to funds sufficient to cover any unusual expenses that may arise during the postulancy, and sufficient to pay travel expenses should one be dismissed by the Prior, or choose not to pursue life in our community.

 Prospective candidates can contact the Prior.